Interactively provide translations for a package's messages

 To clarify, consider the how we would (redundantly) specify

-for some of the default messagers,
+custom_translation_functions for some of the default messagers,

-custom_translation_functions = list(R = c("gettext:...\domain", "gettextf:fmt|1", "ngettext:msg1|2,msg2|3"))
+custom_translation_functions = list(R = c("gettext:...\domain", "gettextf:fmt|1", "ngettext:msg1|2,msg2|3")).

 For src, there is only one type of input, which looks like

-to fname
+to fname for char arrays.

 Note that there is a difference in how translation works for src vs. R -- in